ctapobep/blog/README.md

 ### Courses

 There's also a list of the courses that I read from time to time.
-Most of the are slowly being finished when someone requests help or when I'm in the mood:
+Most of them are slowly being finished when someone requests help or when I'm in the mood:

 * [Java Professionals Course](https://github.com/qala-io/java-course) - can teach it, fully documented
 * [SQL Course](https://github.com/qala-io/sql-course) - can teach it, 100% documented